-Very little in comparison to saving a life!
+Very little in comparison to potentially saving lives!

 What is the life span of a Smoke Alarm?

-Write down the expiry date recommended by the manufacturer and replace it within that time frame.
+Note the expiry date recommended by the manufacturer, keep it in a place that you are not likely to forget and replace them within the required time frame.

 How often do the batteries need to be replaced?

-- Within 1 year, replace the battery, unless they are guaranteed to last longer.
+- Usually within 1 year, replace the battery, unless they are guaranteed to last longer.

 Maintenance of Smoke Alarm-detectors: